 Start in the international hub of Geneva, and then make your way around the eponymous lake.
 Be sure to visit the lovely Lausanne and quaint little Montreux.

-The Bernese Oberland is one the best places to visit in Switzerland!
-Here you’ll find some of the country’s most spectacular scenery.
+The Bernese Oberland is one of the best places to visit in Switzerland!
+Here is where Switzerland is at its most spectacular.

 Head back north and spend some time in Interlaken after wrapping up the Bernese Oberland.
-Still have a day or two?
+Do you still have a day or two?
 Head to Lucerne and pick up the first itinerary in this guide – it’ll be a nice way to round out your trip.

 Zurich is the financial hub of Switzerland.
-Given its strong economy and continued growth, it has also become Switzerland’s largest city both in terms of size and population which might be why so many people mistake it for the capital.
+It’s also Switzerland’s largest city both in terms of size and population which might be why so many people mistake it for the capital.
 (Spoiler alert: the capital is Bern.)
-With such prosperity has come a hugely diverse population, a dynamic cultural scene, and one of the best nightlifes in Switzerland.
+With such prosperity comes a hugely diverse population, a dynamic cultural scene, and some of the best nightlife in Switzerland.

-Zurich is close to the German border and is, historically, of German heritage.
-Many of the sights around Zurich appear very similar to their German neighbors’.
+Zurich is close to the German border, and many of the sights around Zurich appear very similar to their German neighbours.
 The famous Grossmünster, Wasserkirche, and Fraumünster churches look like they would fit right in Munich.

-Being Switzerland though, Zurich has some wonderfully diverse attractions.
-The cobble-stoned Old Town (Altstadt) is certainly a lovely place to walk around as is Lindenhof Hill.
 For a slightly more modern tour, head over to the Bahnhofstrasse, which is known for being the most expensive shopping strip in the world.
-While shopping here may not be reasonable for backpackers, it’s still a great place to people watch.
+Shopping here may not be reasonable for backpackers but it’s still a great place to people-watch.

 Zurich has a thriving art scene as well.
 The Kunsthaus is perhaps the most prestigious museum in the whole country, having an art collection that dates all the way back to the Middle Ages.

-Outside of Zurich are a number of natural attractions.
-There is Lake Zurich, an alpine lake of the most arresting shade of blue, and Üetliberg, which has a number of good hiking trails plus an amazing view of the city from its summit.
+Outside Zurich, you can explore tons of natural attractions.
+There is Lake Zurich, an alpine lake boasting the most arresting shade of blue, and Üetliberg, which has a number of good hiking trails plus an amazing view of the city from its summit.
 About an hour away is Rhine Falls, which is the largest waterfall in continental Europe!

-Basel is a bit of a forgotten sibling when compared to Zurich, which is unwarranted.
+Basel is a bit of a forgotten sibling of Zurich, which is unwarranted.
 Basel offers many of the same sorts of activities as Zurich does: there is a charming Old Town, several wonderful buildings, and parties that will knock you on your ass.
 The best places to stay in Basel are close to all the attractions AND parties!

 The other must-see sight in Basel is the Basel Town Hall or Rathaus.
 This complex was once a palace and could give Munich’s own Town Hall a run for its money.